opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 Using GeoPackages is usually the best choice for a simple setup to centralize data collected by your QField users to one single file.

-If you would like to set up a relation, it is recommended to add a UUID field on your table, and to use that as a foreign key instead of geoPackage's `fid`, as they are subject to change to avoid conflicts if two users create new records at the same time.
+If you would like to set up a relation, it is recommended to add a UUID field on your table and to use that as primary and foreign key.
+Do not use GeoPackage's `fid` field as this is not unique accross multiple users.

 ### Example workflow (GeoPackage)